-The Educational Psychology Department is one of five academic departments in the College of Education.
-The EPS Department offers seven degree programs, serving approximately 500 students, including master's degrees in clinical mental health counseling, school counseling, human relations, counseling student affairs, an EdS degree in school psychology, a PhD in Combined Counseling/School Psychology, and a PsyD in Clinical Psychology.
+The Educational Psychology Department is one of four academic departments in the College of Education.
+The EPS Department offers six degree programs, serving approximately 400 students, including master's degrees in clinical mental health counseling, school counseling, human relations, student affairs and counseling, an EdS degree in school psychology, and the doctoral degree in Combined Counseling/School Psychology.
 The mission of the Educational Psychology Department is the same as the College mission and its objectives are to: Give students hands-on experience in supervised clinical settings; Provide students with a curriculum based on a developmental, experiential training model that includes understanding theory, assessment, intervention, and evaluation skills; prepare students to work with individuals, families, groups, schools, organizations, and agencies; and offer courses delivered through a combination of in-person, online, hybrid, and supervised practice.